funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Replace the default results (final) commit message.
                                 Configured value: 'PyFunceble -
                                 Results'
+        --complements         Switch the value of the generation and test of the complements.
+A complement is for example `example.org` if `www.example.org` is given and vice-versa.
+                                Configured value: False
         -d DOMAIN, --domain DOMAIN
                                 Set and test the given domain.
         -db, --database       Switch the value of the usage of a database to store